 The Shure SM57 is really a great tool to have in your studio, and if you already have one in your arsenal then by all means, go for it.
 Bear in mind how big of a difference mic placement can make and I’m sure you’ll be able to get some decent quality recordings.

-There is another scenario that I can think of where it would be totally fine to record acoustic with Shure SM57.
+There is one other scenario that I can think of where it would be totally fine to record acoustic with Shure SM57.
 Outdoor recording, where you care less about the sensitivity of the microphone and more about resistance to sources of noise and even portability and durability.

-The Audio-Technica AT2020 is a professional-quality studio mic that comes at the same affordable price!
-With superior transient response and a wider dynamic range, it’ll capture even the softest harmonic tap and let you go all out with your rhythm strumming.
+The Audio-Technica AT2020 is a professional-quality studio mic for recording acoustic guitar that comes at the same affordable price, offering superior transient response and a wider dynamic range.
+It’ll capture even the softest harmonic tap and let you go all out with your rhythm strumming!

 Additionally, it works great as a vocal microphone if you’re planning on singing or talking as well.
 So if you’re looking to buy a new microphone for your home studio, and Phantom power isn’t going to be an issue for your use case, then I recommend you consider the AT2020 instead.